-Basic Standing Orders Routine Patient Care.
-Scene and patient management per General Guidelines.
-Administer 100% oxygen by face-mask.
-Immobilize if evidence of trauma.
-Determine level of consciousness (AVPU).
-Perform focused history and physical examination.
-Determine blood glucose level.
-Administer naloxone 2-4mg intranasal (IN).
+- Scene and patient management per General Guidelines.

+- ► Administer oxygen if SPO2 <94%

+- Immobilize if evidence of trauma.

+- Determine level of consciousness (AVPU).

+- Perform focused history and physical examination.

+- Determine blood glucose level.

+- If opiod overdose is suspected, administer naloxone 2-4mg intranasal (IN).
 If no response, may repeat initial dose every 5 minutes up to a total of 10mg.

-Transport.
+- Transport.